opensearch-project/project-website/_community_members/vachshah.md

 redirect_from: '/authors/vachshah/'
 ---

-**Vacha Shah** is a Software Engineer at AWS working on the OpenSearch project.
+**Vacha Shah** is a Software Engineer at AWS, and a former team lead of the OpenSearch clients team.